abuzerexe/Yapify/README.md

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 ```

-You can copy this entire block and save it as `README.md` or any other markdown file.
-The formatting is properly maintained with clear code blocks and section headers.